awsdocs/amazon-elasticache-docs/doc_source/memcache/Clusters.Modify.md

    + Maintenance Window
    + Topic for SNS Notification

    The **Apply Immediately** box applies only to node type and engine version modifications\.
 To apply changes immediately, choose the **Apply Immediately** check box\.
-If this box is not chosen, engine version modifications are applied during the next maintenance window\.
+If this box is not chosen, engine version and node type modifications are applied during the next maintenance window\.
 Other modifications, such as changing the maintenance window, are applied immediately\.

 1. Choose **Modify**\.